Washington Monument: 2010s to present

 The monument continued to be plagued by problems after the earthquake, including in January 2017 when the lights illuminating it went out.
 The monument was closed again in September 2016 due to reliability issues with the elevator system.
 On December 2, 2016, the PS announced that the monument would be closed until 2019 in order to modernize the elevator.
 The $2–3 million project was to correct the elevator's ongoing mechanical, electrical and computer issues, which had shuttered the monument since August 17.
 The NPS also requested funding for a permanent screening facility for the Washington Monument.
 The final months of closure were for mitigation of possibly contaminated underground soil thought to have been introduced in the 1880s.
 The monument reopened September 19, 2019.

 The Washington Monument was closed on March 14, 2020, because of the COVID-19 pandemic.
 It reopened on October 1, 2020, and remained open through the remainder of that year, except for brief closures.
 On January 11, 2021, a few days after the January 6 United States Capitol attack, the National Park Service announced a two-week closure until after the presidential inauguration; despite a lack of violence, the closure was extended due to a revival of COVID-19 fears.
 The monument then reopened on July 14, 2021, only to close yet again on August 16 for two weeks due to lightning strikes which damaged some electrical systems.

+As part of the United States Semiquincentennial celebrations leading in to 2026, a projection show ran for six nights starting on December 31, 2025.
+Stories about how America was discovered, its independence, and future were projected on the sides of the Washington Monument.